brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 The docker container was configured to run the pipeline bash script at startup in non-interactive mode.
 Input and output directories are set on the command line.
 All code that is run in the Docker container is provided on the command line (i.e. it has not been built in to the container).
 This is to allow for modifications, for example to use it on a different dataset, while maintaining the same environment.
 That said, most options are specified on the command line, so it may not be necessary to modify the code.

-### Tools Learned
-* git and github
-* Statistical analysis using python, particularly linear mixed effect models
-* Data visualization libraries in python
-* Virtualization for python using conda
-* ComBat for site harmonization
-* Docker for containerization

 ## Deliverables
 Note that the deliverables changes somewhat over the course of the project, and are more extensive than the original conception.
 ### Deliverable 1: Github Repository